Islandora/documentation/docs/user-documentation/glossary.md

 The following glossary of terms addresses an Islandora context.
 When comparing new Islandora and Fedora to older versions it may also be helpful to reference [the Islandora 7 Glossary](https://wiki.duraspace.org/display/ISLANDORA/APPENDIX+E+-+Glossary).

+## ActiveMQ
+Apache ActiveMQ is a JMS compliant Messaging Queue.
+Messaging client can make use of JMS to send messages.

 ## Alpaca
 Islandora's event-driven middleware based on [Apache Camel](http://camel.apache.org/) that handles communication between various components of Islandora, for instance synchronizing [Drupal](#drupal) data with a [Fedora](#fedora-repository-software) repository and the [Blazegraph](#blazegraph) triple store.